Update stairs with gel stain….it’s a no brainer really! So simple, so quick and not much prep to speak of.

-It came out a nice matte-ish look that goes perfectly with the rustic feel of the surrounding flooring.
+It came out with a nice matte-ish look that goes perfectly with the rustic feel of the surrounding flooring.

 I actually only did one coat of poly too for several reasons.

-Less oil based poly coats, and hopefully, less yellowing.
+Less oil-based poly coats, and hopefully, less yellowing.
 Plus I actually won’t mind if they get a little more “rustic” looking.

-I also gel stained the orangey handrail.
+I also gel-stained the orangey handrail.